Robinyo/provider-directory/README.md

 system/Organization.write
 ```

-To enable an OAuth 2.0 client to read all the values from the Organization resource the OAuth 2.0 client would include the `system/Organization.read` scope in its request to the authorization server.
+To enable an OAuth 2.0 client to read all the values from the Organization resource the client would include the `system/Organization.read` scope in its request to the authorization server.

 A resource context prefixes each SMART on FHIR scope: